viewdo/x-ui/packages/core/src/components/x-action/readme.md

 # X-ACTION

-This element holds the data that **is** the Event Action submitted through [Actions Bus](/actions).
+This element holds the data that **is** the Action submitted through [Actions](/actions).

 ## Usage

 This element does not activate these actions automatically.
-They need to be activated through script, or by wrapping them in an **`<x-action-activator>`** tag.
+They need to be activated through script, or by wrapping them in an [\<x-action-activator\>](/components/x-action-activator) tag.
 The parent tag defines how and when the child actions are submitted through [Actions](/actions).

 ### Attribute Data

-For most action-argument data, it is easies to specify them as key-value pairs using the `data-*` attributes within the **`x-action`** tag.
+For most action-argument data, it is easies to specify them as key-value pairs using the `data-*` attributes within the `x-action` tag.
 The name of the argument should be prefixed with `data-`.
 A

 ```html
 <x-action topic="<topic>"